 I set up my search, and now it's lost!
 How do I find it?

-Switch the "status" field from "open" to "not open" and your search should appear.
+Switch the "filter" box in the "positions" page to "view closed positions" and your search should appear.

 How do I know what roles to assign members of my department?